 A favorite game of mine is to scatter some change on the pool steps and have the child collect as many coins as she can in 30 seconds.
 Floating toys are equally important.
 Anything that sits on the surface of the water can be used to practice arm-reaching, which helps a child get a feel for balance in the water.

-Plus, it encourages the child to reach out and away from her body, rather than clinging on to you.
-Many standard toys, like balls and teething rings will float.
+Plus, it encourages the child to reach out and away from her body, rather than clinging to you.
+Many standard toys, like balls and teething rings, will float.
 If you don’t have either of those, use fruit like an apple or an orange.

 Your child can even eat the fruit when you’re done playing (but be sure to wash it first).

 Beyond games, make sure your child practices gripping the side of the pool on her own and climbing out unassisted.
 Children as young as 12 months old should be able to do so.
 (Your kids climb all over the furniture, don’t they?).

 Give your child a phrase to help her remember the mechanics of climbing out.
 I keep it simple, with words like ”elbow, elbow, tummy.”